rafacc87/LevelRange-Turtle/Readme.txt

 ----------------------
 Change Log
 ----------------------
+2.0.8 - Update (Spartelfant)
+ [*] Fixed location of Dragonmaw Retreat: I had listed it mistakenly as being in Grim Reaches, but it's located in Wetlands.

 2.0.7 - Update (Spartelfant)
  [*] Fixed bug in workaround for game bug.
 I previously used string.match() which is not available in-game, but during testing I had another addon active that made this function available, which is why I did not catch this.